jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Recording

 ##### `-R or --recording`
-Set server recording directory; Server will record when a session is active by default.
+Set server recording directory.
+By default, the Server will record when a session is active.

 **Note:** You will need to save recordings to a path _outside_ of the jamulus home Directory, or remove `ProtectHome=true` from your systemd unit file (be aware that doing so is however a potential security risk).